quriosapien/meliorism/blog/resume.md

   </div>

   <!-- <h4 style="font-weight: normal; margin: 20px auto 5px;">Looking for</h4> -->
-  <h4 style="font-weight: normal; margin: 20px auto 0px">Looking for challenging software engineering role, preferbly with ownership of product.</h4>
+  <h4 style="font-weight: normal; margin: 20px auto 0px">Looking for challenging opportunities in Software Engineering, <br> preferbly with ownership of product and full-stack developer role.</h4>
   <p style="font-weight: normal; margin: 0px">I am quite adaptable with software tools.
 I understand the product and business values of software, and have good experience of leading teams in past.</p>

 </div>

 ## Technical Entrepreneurship (Jan 2023 - present)
+Harnessing my interest in Entrepreneurship, I started building my own company full time since January 2023

 ### Twople
 - Twople was a marketplace of activites, events and expereiences for working busy couples who find it exhausting to go through never-ending list of suggestions on social medias and search platforms to find one simple thing to do